 - Update your resume – Dust off the old resume and revamp it for your new job hunt.
 Use your strengths to impress.

-- Use Caution using Credit Cards – Let your credit card holder know that you are out of work, and ask for a lower payment.
+- Use Caution using Credit Cards – Let your credit card holder know that you are out of work and ask for a lower payment.
 It is advisable to put a freeze on all your credit cards except one for emergencies.

 - Make Use of Food Pantries – No one likes to ask for charity.
-However, it is good to know there are food pantries and food backs near you.
+However, it is good to know there are food pantries and food banks near you.
 They help feed your family for a short while.

-- Apply for COBRA – If you presently have insurance, you have the option of purchasing COBRA so you have no lapse in medical benefits.
+- Apply for COBRA – If you presently have insurance, you have the option of purchasing COBRA, so you have no lapse in medical benefits.